-- a. select either "Stdin" or "File", depending on whether the problem description tells teams to write their programs to obtain input data from "standard input" or from a file, then - b. if the problem is to be tested using only a single data file, use the Browse button to select the data file (see below for how to define a problem which is to be tested using multiple judge's input data files). - 5) If the Judges have provided a single "Answer File" (a file showing the expected output of a program correctly solving this problem), click the "Judges Have Provided an Answer File" button and then use the Browse button to select the Answer File.
-(See below for how to define a problem with multiple Judge's Answer Files.) - 6) Select the desired "Display Options" to be applied when the problem is executed and displayed on the Judge client: - Show the output window shows the PC output window upon completion of execution/validations - o Show Compare shows the PC compare window upon completion of validation - Hide Problem do not show this problem to the teams (also suppresses showing this problem on the Scoreboard HTML/output) - 7) Click the Add button to save the problem description.
+button and then use the Browse button to select the Answer File.
+(See below for how to define a problem with multiple Judge's Answer Files.)

+- 6) Select the desired "Display Options" to be applied when the problem is executed and displayed on the Judge client: - $\circ~$ Show the output window shows the PC^2 output window upon completion of execution/validations - \circ Show Compare shows the PC2 compare window upon completion of validation - Hide Problem do not show this problem to the teams (also suppresses showing this problem on the Scoreboard HTML/output) - 7) Click the Add button to save the problem description.